Academic Catalog 2024-2025

 Program Description

 The Department of Marital and Family Therapy (MFT) prepares students in systemic theory, research, and relational practice to critically and ethically engage concerns of intersectionality, equity, and social justice to improve systems of oppression and promote wellness among individuals, couples, and families of diverse and underserved communities.
 It offers a three-year, 64-unit MFT degree program structured to provide curriculum and clinical training that meets MFT licensure requirements, according to California Business and Professions Code (BPC) §4980.36.
-In addition, the Board of Behavioral Sciences (BBS) evaluated this qualifying Master of Science (M.S.) required to pursue a marriage and family therapist license in California.
+In addition, the Board of Behavioral Sciences (BBS) evaluated this as a qualifying Master of Science (M.S.) required to pursue a marriage and family therapist license in California.
 The curriculum aligns with the educational and clinical standards outlined by the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE).

 This degree program consists of comprehensive educational experiences in the study of theories and techniques of marriage and family therapy (MFT), along with 300 client contact hours of supervised clinical practice that applies to the 3,000 supervised hours of experience required to be eligible for the MFT licensure.
 The Department permits enrollment in courses solely to students admitted to the M.S. in Marital and Family Therapy program.